pmoule/go2hal/README.md

 root := hal.NewResourceObject()
 ```
 This is all you need, to create a valid HAL document.

+Next, create an `Encoder` and call it's `ToJSON` function to generate valid JSON.
 ```go
 encoder := new(hal.Encoder)
 bytes, error := encoder.ToJSON(root)